gavinmcfarland/mole/README.md

 # Mole

-The general idea of this tool is to translate abstract design decisions in the form a data interchange format like `json` and output them into consumable files for any platform.
+The general idea of Mole is to translate abstract design decisions and output them into consumable files for any platform.

 It's main principles are: